aseriesofdarkcaves/camunda-worker-java/README.md

 All of this stuff uses a Camunda Cloud Cluster, so you'll need to set that up first (out of scope).

-When you have that set up, you'll also need to create the Payment Process in BPMN (also out of scope).
+When you have that set up, you'll also need to create the Payment Process in BPMN (it's included in the resouces).

 To connect the application to the cluster, you'll need to add the file `application.properties` with all relevant info to the `src/main/resources` folder (replace the values with those in your Camunda console).